Household Support Grant 2022 - 23

 Payments for pre-school children

-For pre-school children, entitlement will be confirmed by Childrens Centres and early-years childcare providers, and you will be contacted by text message or email from the Council letting you know how you will receive the payment.
-Payments will be made at the same rate as school aged children.
+For pre-school children (under five), eligibility will be confirmed by Greenwich Children’s Centres and early-years childcare providers.
+We will contact you by text message or email to let you know how you will receive the payment.

-If your child is not yet registered at a childcare setting, find out more about our children's centres.
+If your child is not yet registered at a childcare setting, find out more about our children's centres

 Other targeted payments